2022 Four Corners Youth Crew Leader

 Health Benefits: TBD

-Benefits: 3 days’ discretionary time, 2 PTO days built in, Food provided while in the field, uniforms, protective equipment, U.S. Forest Service recognized OHLEC Chainsaw training, QPR Suicide Prevention Training, Mandatory Reporter Training, Trauma Informed Approach Training, Restorative Justice Approach Training Restorative Justice Approach Training Possible Cross Cut Training, Technical Trails Training, Access to Mental Health support
+Benefits: 2 days of PTO with Supervisor Approval, 2 paid days off built in mid-season.
+Food provided while in the field, uniforms, protective equipment, U.S. Forest Service recognized OHLEC Chainsaw training, QPR Suicide Prevention Training, Mandatory Reporter Training, Trauma Informed Approach Training, Restorative Justice Approach Training Restorative Justice Approach Training Possible Cross Cut Training, Technical Trails Training, Access to Mental Health support

 Multiple positions opened until filled.